 It is a very simple topology, which is a key part of the sound quality.
-Other solid state amplifier designs usually have five to six gain stages in the signal path in order to get enough gain to use feedback to provide adequate performance.
-In this amplifier, we get greater linearity by providing much more bias through three gain stages: a differential input stage, a cascoded voltage gain stage, and the output transistors.
-The Aleph 0 uses Mosfet power transistors throughout.
-The input stage uses power Mosfets and biases them at eight to ten times the amount of current usually running through front end circuitry.
-The result is significantly greater linearity and greater drive capability from simple circuitry.
+Other solid state amplifier designs have five to seven gain stages in the signal path in order to get enough gain to use feedback to provide adequate performance.
+In this amplifier, we get greater linearity by providing much more bias through two gain stages: a differential input stage, and the output transistors.

 Mosfets provide the widest bandwidth of solid state power devices, however they were not chosen for this reason.
-The design of the Aleph 0 does not seek to maximize the amplifier bandwidth as such.
+The design of the Aleph 1.2 does not seek to maximize the amplifier bandwidth as such.
 The capacitances of the Mosfets provide a natural rolloff in conjunction with the resistive impedances found in the circuit, and the simplicity of the circuit allows for what is largely a single pole rolloff characteristic.